This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Orange-necked Partridge (Arborophila davidi) – NT

-Used to be endemic to northeast Cochinchina but recently found in east Cambodia, and is now very rarely seen in its former stronghold at Cat Tien National park.
-Tan Phu forest is one of the best sites for this species.
+Used to be endemic to northeast Cochinchina, but recently found in eastern Cambodia.
+While it is now rarely seen in its former stronghold at Cat Tien National Park, Tan Pu Forest remains one of the most suitable sites to spot this species

 Germain’s Peacock-Pheasant (Polyplectron germaini) – NT

-Occurs in east Cambodia but Vietnam is its stronghold especially at Cat Tien national park
+Found in eastern Cambodia, but Vietnam is its stronghold, especially in Cat Tien National Park.

 Red-vented Barbet (Megalaima lagrandieri) – LC